The-Known-Galaxy/archives/sith/persons_of_interest/kreia/kreia.md

 Her expertise wasn't limited to this, as she also knew how to maintain breath control.
 Her capacities permitted her to use telekinetic lightsaber combat, wielding three lightsabers at the same time.
 The forms she mastered were Shii-Cho, Makashi, and Soresu.
-In addition, Kreia mastered Tr‡kata, a form that utilized the lightsaber's capacity to turn on and off in seconds.
+In addition, Kreia mastered Tr√†kata, a form that utilized the lightsaber's capacity to turn on and off in seconds.